 The south and south-western parts of the country enjoy a Mediterranean climate.
 You will find the summer to be hot and dry, while the winter is mild and rainy.

 The central plateau region has a Continental climate with dry and hot summers and cold winters.
 Most of the rainfall is in the spring and autumn.
 However, the hilly areas receive more rainfall and snow in the winter.

 The northern region enjoys a maritime climate.
 The winters are mild, while the summers are cool.
 There is frequent rainfall.

 |Annual Max Temp (in Celsius)||Annual Min Temp (in Celsius)||Annual Average Rainfall (in mm.)|

 Spain Travel Guide – Attractions by Region

 Spain has many flavors.
-The climate and geography changes from region to region.
-So does the culture, food, and the type of tourist experience.
+The climate and geography change from region to region.
+So does the culture, food, and type of tourist experience.